 Can I reduce what I pay in Business Rates?

-You can also apply for small business rate relief if you use more than one property and the rateable value of each of your other properties is less than £2,900.
 We have a separate Small Business Rates form if you are not signed up to My Account.

 The GOV.UK website also has useful information on business rates and business rates reliefs.